Stick a Fork in Them, They’re Done – Biggest Brand Failures of 2017

 The lesson to be learned: With great pop culture use comes great responsibility.
 Also, an encyclopedic knowledge of meme usage is helpful.

 More food politics.
 Poor old Ronald just didn’t see it coming, maybe it was his hat in the way.
 In an attempt at a burn against the American President, the McD’s marketing team posted a tweet that read “You are actually a disgusting excuse of a President and we would love to have @BarackObama back,” before dropping the mic with, “also you have tiny hands.”
 Then they pinned it to the top pf their profile.
-Um.
+Even if thousands of people agree with the tweet, it’s usually not smart for brands, especially supergiants like Mickey D’s, to explicitly join the fight.
 Needless to say, there were not many Trump supporters at McDonald’s that day.
 The company later issued an apology and claimed to have been hacked. #Burn.

 Seriously?
 When did fast food become so involved in politics?
 Pizza Hut takes the cake (pun intended) with their crass piggy-backing on Hunger Strike leader and political prisoner Marwan Barghouti.
 The Hunger strike leader was videoed eating some cookies, and the brand jumped on it as a marketing opportunity.
 Needless to say, Palestinians launched a boycott against them and things got pretty nasty for Pizza Hut after that.

 A word of caution to all marketers out there: Know your audience, and as we mentioned above, don’t make light of a current political situation to make a quick ad.